 There is more to getting healthy and fit than simply losing weight.
-You must also make the permanent lifestyle changes that are necessary to keep the weight off.
+You must also permanent changes to your life that are necessary to keep the weight off.
 If you fail to do so, as many dieters do, you wind up on the diet seesaw, losing and gaining back the same weight over and over.

 So what does it take to not only lose the weight in the first place, but avoid gaining it back?
 Researchers created the national weight control registry to answer this very question, and the data they collected is quite enlightening.
 The registry tracked the habits of over 6,000 participants who lost a minimum of 30 pounds and kept it off for the 12-month period that followed.
 Here are some of their key findings:

 Controlling Food Intake